ABOUT

 Abstract

 Abstract: This paper investigates how technology affects collateral liquidity in mortgage markets.
-Exploiting the staggered introduction of electronic bidding across Florida’s counties, I show that foreclosure auction success increases by 28%, and price discounts shrink by 45%.
-Electronic auction winners are more likely to be local non-professionals, who are found to flip acquired properties less often expost.
+Exploiting the staggered introduction of electronic bidding across Florida’s counties, I show that foreclosure auction success increases by 39%, and price discounts shrink by 53%.
 I also find that credit supply expands and mortgage loan rates decrease, consistent with lenders incorporating lower foreclosure costs into lending decisions.
-Overall, this evidence suggests that technological modernization can improve allocative efficiency, deepen liquidity, and foster financial inclusion in real estate markets.
+Overall, this evidence suggests that technological modernization can improve allocative efficiency, and deepen liquidity in real estate markets.

 Selected conferences: EFA 2022, EEA 2022, HEC PhD workshop, ERIM*, 28th ERES**, 4th CefES conference 2022, Tri-City Day-Ahead Workshop on Financial Regulation, Nova Finance PhD workshop.